MerchantPug/apugli-docs/docs/index.md

 * Thank you to Mantarri for sparing me your wrath when I illegally stole your code back in 1.16.5 CursedOrigins.
 Similar to what's stated above, I have since swapped out this code for my own code, no license breaking here.
 * You are able to use the `ope` namespace for any Apugli powers.
 This is also true for `toomanyorigins` if you have it installed.

-## TooManyOrigins Tags
-* Dragonborn gets which of the two active powers are used from the lightable tag.
-If you have any modded furnaces/campfires you are able to add them to the tag `(toomanyorigins/tags/blocks/lightable)`.
-* If you would like to make an item not protect Undead when worn on their head you are able to add the item to the tag `(toomanyorigins/tags/items/ignore_head_slot)`.
-Nothing is in this tag by default.
-* Hare gets what is considered a carrot from the tag `(toomanyorigins/tags/items/carrots)`.
-If you have a modded carrot item or just want to give the hare a boost from eating something else you can add the food item to this tag.
-* Withered gets what is considered a regular seed through the `(toomanyorigins/tags/items/crop_seeds)` tag and gets what is considered a stem seed through the `(toomanyorigins/tags/items/stem_seeds)`.

 ## Old Versions of this Documentation
 * [1.18.2 (Unfinished)](https://apugli.readthedocs.io/en/1.18.x/)
 * [1.17.x](https://apugli.readthedocs.io/en/1.17.x/)